noizhardware/electronics-app-notes/nhan025-varigain/nhan025.md

 ## Main schematics:

 ### range [-inf..Gmax]
-Use this if you want `-inf` as Gmin, you can't achieve it with the other architectures This version is inverting
+Use this if you want `-inf` as Gmin, you can't achieve it with the other architectures.
+This version is inverting.

+**OK CONFIRMED WORKING** 2023c27-1706

 <img src="img/varigain_0_Gmax.png" alt="" width="80%"/>